-Hungary, Croatia: MOL-INA relations depends on new government in Croatia27.
-January 2016. / SEE Energy News
+Hungary, Croatia: MOL-INA relations depends on new government in Croatia, SEE Energy News

 MOL is awaiting the signals from new Croatia government parallel with ongoing arbitrage dispute over Croatia INA oil company joint venture contracts which are being challenged in Croatian public.

 The exit strategy would not bring a significant sum.
 The state could sell 19% share in INA to MOL